Constrained Adaptive Rejection Sampling: Related Work

 Monte Carlo techniques, including sequential Monte Carlo (SMC) approaches~\citep{lew2023sequential, gonzalez2025}, sample from constrained distributions by generating multiple candidates using variants of constrained decoding (the static method) and selecting valid ones or resampling partial sequences.
-These methods converge to the constrained distribution in the limit, but have no principled stopping criterion, and can be highly inefficient.
+AWRS~\citep{lipkin2025fastcontrolledgenerationlanguage} uses adaptive weighted rejection sampling as a proposal distribution within SMC, tracking rejection statistics to compute importance weights and resampling particles to avoid dead ends.
+These methods converge to the constrained distribution in the limit, but have no principled stopping criterion, and can be inefficient, requiring nontrivial extra compute.

-Other approaches combine LMs with auxiliary probabilistic models to enforce constraints, e.g., GeLaTo~\citep{zhang2023tractable} or Ctrl-G~\citep{zhang2024adaptablelogicalcontrol}, often using DFAs or HMMs.
-These methods use surrogate models and are restricted to specific constraint classes, require additional training, and cannot guarantee exact sampling.
+Other approaches combine LMs with probabilistic models to enforce constraints, e.g., GeLaTo~\citep{zhang2023tractable} or Ctrl-G~\citep{zhang2024adaptablelogicalcontrol}, often using FSAs or Hidden Markov Models.
+These methods use surrogate models, are restricted to specific constraint classes, require additional training, and cannot guarantee exact sampling.
 Approximate inference methods such as Feynman–Kac Transformers~\citep{qin2022cold, lew2023sequential} share similar limitations.

+\paragraph{Auxiliary-Accelerated Exact Inference.} CARS fits within a broader pattern in statistics and machine learning: using cheap auxiliary signals to accelerate exact statistical procedures without sacrificing their formal guarantees.
+In CARS, the trie acts as an auxiliary data structure that supplies an increasingly informative proposal distribution, reducing the number of expensive LM forward passes required while preserving exact sampling from $\probgrammar$.
+The same conceptual move appears, for example, in prediction-powered inference~\citep{ao2026ppisvrgunifyingpredictionpoweredinference}, where cheap ML predictions are used to reduce labeled sample requirements while still providing valid coverage.
+CARS can be viewed as an instantiation of this principle in the constrained generation setting, where the auxiliary signal is the prefix-validity oracle and the exact procedure is rejection sampling.